Program Directed by

 Meet your fellow high school student travelers and one or more of your leaders in New York, and fly together to Reykjavík, Iceland.
 To learn more about how we organize travel, click here.

-Dive right into your program with a swim in Iceland’s most famous geothermal pool, the Blue Lagoon.
-Get to know your group during an in-depth orientation in Reykjavík, experience interactive exhibits at the Perlan, or explore the ruins of a Viking household excavated beneath the city streets at the Settlement Exhibition.
+Dive right into your program with a swim in Iceland’s most famous geothermal pool, the Blue Lagoon, and get to know your group during an in-depth orientation in Reykjavík.
+Experience interactive exhibits at the Perlan or explore the ruins of a Viking household excavated beneath the city streets at the Settlement Exhibition.
 From the futuristic, glass-walled Harpa concert hall and harborfront to the many local eateries and cutting-edge historical museums, take time to explore this colorful and welcoming capital city that is home to a third of Iceland’s population.
 Head out to the Golden Circle and join an expert guide to look into the inner workings of the geothermal plant that provides much of Reykjavík’s energy.
 Then continue on to Geysir, home to the earliest geyser known to Europeans—where boiling water can rocket up to 210 feet in the air.
-Cap your Golden Circle exploration at iconic Gullfoss, a thundering waterfall that appears to vanish into the earth.
+Cap off your Golden Circle exploration at iconic Gullfoss, a thundering waterfall that appears to vanish into the earth.

 Journey north and explore Djupalon and Dritvik, the iconic black-sand beaches, and learn the tales of Icelandic strength and seafaring history.
 Visit the museums and beautiful harbor in Stykkishólmur.
 Ride Icelandic horses along the shore and learn about the importance of these animals in Icelandic culture.
 Don crampons and ice picks to trek on the Snæfellsjokull glacier with expert guides, reflect on the contrast with Iceland’s first officially declared “extinct” glacier, and learn why many believe this could be the fate of all glaciers in the country.
 Go searching for whales and orcas as you take in the beautiful scenery of the fjords.